-Under the system applicable until April 21, 2021, all composite products containing a processed meat product are subject to a veterinary check.
+All composite products containing a processed meat product are subject to a veterinary check.
 Generally speaking, composite products that contain more than 50 percent of animal origin products also require a certificate, and there are certification requirements concerning the heat treatment for all dairy products.
 The components of animal origin (except gelatin and collagen) used for producing a composite product have to originate from a third country with an approved residue control plan for the specific component.
 The EU has created a model health certificate for imports of composite products, which was implemented in 2012.
 A detailed "Product Decision Tree" to clarify the scope of the legislation was made available by the European Commission in 2013.
 This guidance greatly expanded the number and types of products affected by the legislation.
 The decision tree is included in the further guidance that was developed and published in 2015 to address a wide range of implementation questions related to the import and transit of composite products.
+The current certification requirements for composite products will continue to apply until April 21, 2021.
+Following changes in several related pieces of EU legislation, after that date entry requirements will no longer be based on percentage of ingredients of animal origin but rather on the animal health or public health risk linked to the composite product itself.